Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/COPD Exacerbation.md

 - Environment allergens, weather change
 # History
 - Objective: gain an idea of baseline capacity and elicit cause of exacerbation:
-	- Usual and current daily exercise capacity and level of dependence
+	- Current treatment
+		- Inhalers, steroids, antibiotics, theophylines, nebulisers
 		- Home oxygen use
+	- Past history: previous admissions, comorbidity and previous ICU assessments/admissions
+	- Usual and current daily exercise capacity and level of dependence (e.g. How far can they walk without stopping?
+How many stairs can they climb?
+Do they get out of the house?)
+	- Elicit cause of exacerbation:
 		- Smoking or dust exposure
 		- New features of cardiac or respiratory disease
 		- Episodes of ischaemic or pleuritic chest pain
 		- Worsening peripheral oedema or orthopnoea
 		- Non-compliance with medication, including steroids or diuretics
 		- Excess sedatives or opioids
 		- Known cardiac disease
+	- Ask sputum volume and colour
 - Indications for hospital admission for a COPD exacerbation (COPD exacerbations can often be managed in the community without referral or admission to hospital as from [eTG](https://app-tg-org.au.eu1.proxy.openathens.net/viewTopic?etgAccess=true&guidelinePage=Respiratory&topicfile=chronic-obstructive-pulmonary-disease-exacerbations&guidelinename=Respiratory&sectionId=toc_d1e88#toc_d1e88))
 	- inadequate response to ambulatory management
 	- inability to walk between rooms (in patients who are usually mobile)